omidemam/CRISIS_Management/README.md

 </p>
 This repository contains the codebase for the research paper:

-**Large-scale flood risk analysis of distributed stormwater infrastructure serving 2,300 catchments in New York State**
+**Scalable flood-risk analysis for New York State culvert infrastructure reveals patterns of dependence**

 ## Overview